ethanp/Notes/Networking and Network Programming Notes.md

 ### FTP -- File Transfer Protocol

-* _Stateful_ protocol; e.g. "current directory" state is maintained per session on the server
+* _Stateful_ client-server protocol; e.g. "current directory" state is
+  maintained per session on the server
 * This protocol is so old (1971), it predates TCP (originally used "NCP")
 * Client connects over TCP to FTP server listening on port 21
 * This becomes the "control" channel
 * Now we must also establish a separate "data" channel
 * How the "data" channel is established depends on whether we do it in "active" or "passive" mode
 * Using "passive" mode allows us to bypass firewalls and NAT issues
 * For "passive" mode, the server sends a data port to connect to over the control channel, and the client initiates a connection to that port
 * For "active" mode, the client listens on a port that the server connects to
 * To get access to files, the client must supply a username and password
 * If the username is "anonymous", the server may still make some files available, e.g. software patches
 * FTP is from before protocols cared about security, because only rich academics had access to compoopers
 * Everything is transmitted in plain text (lol), including usernames, passwords, and data.
 * There is a securified protocol _extension_ called FTPS
 * There is also a related protocol with similar commands called SFTP which runs over SSH, and over which everything is encrypted
 * One can also use an SSH tunnel or VPN, but that is difficult because multiple TCP connections are required
 * Commands include things like abort, append, change directory, delete file, disconnect, rename, retrieve file, store file
 * Servers send reply codes similar to HTTP status codes

 ### SFTP -- SSH File Transfer Protocol

 * More like a remote file system protocol them just file transfer
 * Allows resuming transfers, listing remote directories, and remote file removal
 * Does not provide authentication or security itself, it expects that from the transfer layer, generally via SSH-2
 * It is still only a "Draft" of the IETF, because it does so many things, and standardization has been stalled since roughly 2006 (interesting)

+### SSH -- Secure Shell

+* Provides encrypted remote-login channel over unsecured network
+* Client-server architecture; 20+ separate server and client implementations
+* Can be used to provide a secure channel for other network services (i.e. services implemented as a network protocol)
+* Two major versions SSH-1 and SSH-2
+* Designed to replace the insecure virtual terminal protocol Telnet, which sends passwords in plaintext
+* Snowden's leaks indicate that the NSA can sometimes decrypt and read the contents of SSH sessions*
+* Authentication of the server is always done with public-key cryptography
+* Authentication of the user can either be done with a public-key, or with a password
+    * To do it by key, put your public key in the server's `~/.ssh/authorized_keys` file
+* The network connection is encrypted via generated public-private key pairs
+* If the two sides have never authenticated before, a man-in-the-middle could pretend to be the server and obtain the user's password
+* Supports remote command execution, tunneling, TCP port forwarding, X11, SFTP, and SCP
+    * In this case, tunneling refers to the fact that SSH can provide a secure channel to protocols that transmit plaintext.
+As all traffic through SSH is encrypted end-to-end, the protocol running through it does not need to secure itself.
+* TCP port 22 is assigned for SSH servers
+* Created as freeware by Finish guy in Helsinki in 1995 to replace Telnet, and had instant success
+* SSH-2, incompatible with SSH-1, created by IETF working group, and adopted by them as an Internet standard in 2006
+* SSH-2 supports concurrent shell sessions over one SSH connection
+* Internally it has its own stack of layers
+* Transport layer sets does server authentication (every hour), sets up encryption, and exposes an interface for sending plaintext packets.
+This layer alone is similar to TLS.
+Optionally provides compression.
+* User authentication layer does user authentication, and runs over the transport layer.
+* Connection layer provides the "channel" abstraction.
+Channels are multiplexed through the single SSH connection (this is an advantage over TLS).
+Either side may open a channel.
+    * This layer runs over the user authentication layer.
+    * Standard channel types include "shell" for terminal shells, and "tcpip" for forwarding connections
+        * When one side requests to open a channel, it specifies the type, and if the recipient doesn't know that type, the request will be rejected
+    * Each end may refer to the same channel with a different identifier.
+The _recipient's_ identifier is used to label packets in that channel.
+    * *Channels are flow-controlled* using a receiver-advertised window (like TCP), where *both sides* have a window
+        * "The window size specifies how many bytes the other party can send before it must wait for the window to be adjusted" with a special window-adjustment message
+* Communication is done with an ssh2 binary packet, which contains the length (encrypted!), payload (encrypted, possibly compressed), random padding, and a MAC; the sequence number is an "implicit" `uint32` (it is not sent over the wire)

+#### Example: remote command execution

+* the client opens a "session" channel
+* then requests allocation of a pseudo-terminal (with given dimensions)
+* then sends its overriden environment variables
+* then requests startup of a shell program
+* then sends commands to execute
+* then may send signals e.g. `SIGINT` to the server
+* then on termination server sends "exit-status" or "exit-signal" (due to violent termination)
+* Client-side window-size updates can be sent too.

 ## Miscellaneous